stevepolitodesign/rails-lazy-load-content-from-scratch/README.md

 > - We create a [namespaced route and controller](https://guides.rubyonrails.org/routing.html#controller-namespaces-and-routing).
 This isn't required, but it helps keep our endpoints organized.
 We're also not limited to just `index` actions.
 > - We set a [default](https://guides.rubyonrails.org/routing.html#defining-defaults) for those endpoints to [not render a layout](https://guides.rubyonrails.org/layouts_and_rendering.html#options-for-render).
 This means that just the raw HTML for the partials will be returned.
-> - We chose to create custom views for
+> - We choose to create custom views for each end point, but we could use the existing views or partials is we wanted.